Jollywatt/typst-fletcher/src/paths.typ

 /// Apply path effects (extrusion and shortening) to a CeTZ object, returning
 /// a CeTZ object.
 #let path-effect(
-  /// CeTZ object to apply the path effect to.
+  /// CeTZ objects to apply the path effect to.
   ///
-  /// A CeTZ object is the result of `cetz.draw.line(..)` or
+  /// A CeTZ object is an array of functions; the result of `cetz.draw.line(..)`
-  /// `cetz.draw.merge-path(..)`, for example.
+  /// or `cetz.draw.merge-path(..)`, for example.
   /// -> cetz objects
-  path,
+  objs,
   /// Stroke style for the object, overriding the object's intrinsic stroke style.
   stroke: auto,
   /// Trim the beginning of the path by a given length.